ftringali/org.scratchx.mathjs/README.md

 # org.scratchx.mathjs
-Experimental extension for challenging calculation on ScatchX
+Experimental extension for challenging calculation on ScratchX